silvio3105/Rules3105/README.md

 Examples:
 `3DCLK-FW_v0.13.18rc3` is name of .bin/.hex file for 3D Clock firmware, version 0.13.18, release candidate 3.
 `3DCLK-FW_v1.0.5rc1_22-0091rev1` is name of .bin/.hex file for 3D Clock firmware for hardware version 22-0091rev1, firmware version v1.0.5, release candidate 1.

+### File naming

+Every file is named with first uppercase letter(Main.cpp, not main.cpp).
+Files made for C++ have .hpp header file, while C files have .h header file.

+# TOOLS

+List of the tools I use (Windows 10 Pro x64):
+-	VS Code
+	- C/C++ IntelliSense by Microsoft
+	- Cortex-Debug by marus25
+	- debug-tracker-vscode by mcu-debug
+	- Doxygen Documentation Generator by Christoph Schlosser
+	- Hex Editor by Microsoft
+	- Markdown All in One by Yu Zhang
+	- Markdown Preview by Yiyi Wang
+	- MemoryView by mcu-debug
+	- Peripheral Viewer by mcu-debug
+	- RTOS Views by mcu-debug
+	- Serial Monitor by Microsoft
+	- Solarized by Ryan Olson
+- Git
+- ARM-GCC v10.3.1 20210824 (GNU Arm Embedded Toolchain 10.3-2021.10)
+- GNU Make v3.81
+- Doxygen
+- SEGGER J-Link(SWD)
+- STM32CubeMX
+- nRF PPK2
+- Salea Logic
+- CMSIS Configuration Wizard
+- Draw.io
+- Fusion 360 (Electronics)
+- Saturn PCB Toolkit

+# CODE STANDARD

+### C++ over C!

+I prefer to use C++ over C, but only parts of C++ that does not induce overhead(expect templates).
+Classes, namespaces and enum classes FTW!

 # LICENSE